plus3it/ash-linux-formula/README.md

 Navigate into the "ash-linux-formula" directory.
 Within this directory is a setup-utility, `setup.sh`.
 Running this utility will take care of installing the security policy modules into a file-hierarchy rooted under '/srv/salt'.
 This is the default search-location for the 'salt-minion' service.
 The 'salt-minion' service is used to run the security policy modules.
 This utility will also install an output-filter, `outFilter.sed`, into /usr/local/bin (this filter can be used to suppress some of the less-meaningful output produced by a run of the Salt packages).

-The `runsingly.sh` script may be left within and invoked from its default installation directory or moved eslewhere within the host system's filesystem-hierarchy.
+The `policyrun.sh` script may be left within and invoked from its default installation directory or moved eslewhere within the host system's filesystem-hierarchy.
 This script is designed that it should work correctly wherever it's installed or invoked from.

 The *ash-linux* formula does not currently support configuration via Salt's "pillar" functionality.
 Currently-expected deployment profiles did not necessitate the use of pillar to govern application-behavior beyond that available through the "run-all" or "individual-run" invocation methods.
 As this solution gains greater adoption and specific use-cases are identified, the *ash-linux* formulae will be updated to leverage Salt's "pillar" functionality to match those usage-profiles.

 # How to Run

 ##Available Run-modes
-This collection of modules may be applied as either a "run-all" or "individual-run" invocation.
-- Use of the 'runsingly.sh' script will run all of the handlers supplied within this bundle
+This collection of modules may be applied as either a "run-all", "run-category" or "run individual tests" invocation.
+Use of the 'policyrun.sh' script gives a "friendly" method for running the Salt modules.
+This script uses flags and options to define its runtime behaviors.
+This is the expected run-method for these modules.
+This method will be further detailed below.

-- Individual modules may be run by manually running them via the 'salt-call' utility Instructions for both modes are provided later in this document.
-Each mode runs from the commandline writes to standard-out.
-Use the `tee` or other utility to capture this to the log-file.
+Note: Individual modules or groups modules of may also be run by manually executing them via the 'salt-call' utility.
+However, use of manual-execution via the 'salt-call' utility may create some inconsistencies within the comment- and other change-ordering within remediated files.
+See the salt-call man page for usage instructions - bearing in mind the caveat regarding change-ordering.

 ###"Run-all" Mode
-This mode will run all of the VID files installed as part of this archive.
+This mode will run all of the security modules installed as part of this archive.
+To run in this mode, execute: `runpolicy.sh -a`.
+The script will indicate the run-mode and the location of logged output.
+The script will display all output to the screen and log all of the remediation-related steps to its log file.

+###"Category-run" Mode
+This mode will run all of the security modules of a given category.
+To run in this mode, execute: `runpolicy.sh -c <CATEGORY>`: The script will indicate the run-mode and the location of logged output.
+The script will display all output to the screen and log all of the remediation-related steps to its log file.

 ###"Individual-Run" Mode
 This mode will individually-selected elements of the VID files installed as part of this archive.
+To run in this mode, execute: `runpolicy.sh -v <Vulnerability ID>`.
+The script will indicate the run-mode and the location of logged output.
+The script will display all output to the screen and log all of the remediation-related steps to its log file.

+###Usage-note for non-default SaltStack installation-locations:
+This script assumes that the Salt software has been configured to run from the "/srv/salt" hierarchy.
+If the Salt software has been configured to fun from another location, invoke the script with the '-h /<SALT>/<RUN>/<ROOT>' argument

 ##References
 (See links embedded above)